 Tooltip and Shortcut

-Click this button to close the current tab of the tool window.
+Close the current tab of the tool window.

-Click this button to rerun the dependency analysis in the same tab.
+Rerun the dependency analysis in the same tab.

 When the button is pressed, all packages display as a single-level tree view.